bluehackrafestefano/petclinic-microservices-1.0/ProjectExecutionSteps.md

 Success             : 200
 ```

-* Create Application Load Balancer with name of `call-rancher-alb` using `call-rke-alb-sg` security group with following settings and add `call-rancher-http-80-tg` target group to it.
+* Create Application Load Balancer with name of `rafe-rancher-alb` using `rafe-rke-alb-sg` security group with following settings and add `call-rancher-http-80-tg` target group to it.

 ```text
 Scheme              : internet-facing